-10. CUSTOMER AND GEOGRAPHIC INFORMATION
+11. CUSTOMER AND GEOGRAPHIC INFORMATION

 SFAS No. 131, Disclosures about Segments of an Enterprise and Related Information, establishes standards for reporting information about operating segments.
-Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or group, in deciding how to allocate resources and in assessing performance.
+Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the sole chief operating decision maker or group of decision makers in deciding how to allocate resources and in assessing performance.